 When the elbow is bent, the ulnar nerve can stretch and catch on the bony bump.
 When the ulnar nerve is compressed or entrapped, the nerve can tear and become inflamed, leading to cubital tunnel syndrome.

 What are the Signs and Symptoms of Cubital Tunnel Syndrome?

 In general, the signs and symptoms of cubital tunnel syndrome arise gradually, progressing to the point where you have to seek medical attention.
 Left untreated, cubital tunnel syndrome can lead to permanent nerve damage in the hand.
 The commonly reported symptoms associated with cubital tunnel syndrome include:

 - Intermittent numbness, tingling, and pain to the little finger, ring finger and inside of the hand.
 These symptoms occur more frequently at night, and with elbow bending or prolonged resting on the elbow.

 - Aching pain to the inside of the elbow

 - Weakness in hand with diminished grip strength

-- Diminished sensation and fine motor control in the hand causing the person to drop objects or have difficulty in handling small objects.
+- Diminished sensation and fine motor control in the hand, causing you to drop objects or have difficulty in handling small objects

 - Repetitive motion